Last Updated on

 Remember also that you still want to be consuming a lot of vitamins and minerals.
 You don’t want to become malnourished just because you are constantly chasing high calorie, high protein foods.

-Six Examples of Good Foods to Eat While Bulking Up
+22 Foods To Eat While Bulking

 While we’re not going to force you to read 4,000 acceptable foods for a bulking diet.
-It is a good idea to mention six examples of good foods to eat while bulking up so that you can understand what makes a good bulking food.
+It is a good idea to mention six examples of good foods to eat while bulking up so that you can understand what makes good bulking food.

 Example #1: Eggs

-A good source of protein, a good source of fats, calorie dense, goes well with lots of meals, and even better they are ridiculously cheap.
+A good source of protein, a good source of fats, calorie-dense, goes well with lots of meals, and even better they are ridiculously cheap.

 Eggs are not only a great bulking food, but they are a great diet food full stop.
 One boiled egg contains 155 calories, 13g of protein, and 11g of fat.